samming25/Data-Analysis-Project-1/README.md

 4- Visualize

 **Analysis**

-Taregt group would be cluster 1 which has a high Spending Score and high Income
+Target group would be cluster 1 which has a high Spending Score and high Income

 54 percent of cluster 1 shoppers are women .
 We should look for ways to attract these customers using a marketing campaign targeting popular items in this Cluster.